| 'While' and 'until' loopsYou may wish to execute a sequence of commands for a variable

 time its exit status is checked, and if the exit status is zero,

+command2 is executed.
+Note that the exit status of trueis always0.
 As soon as command1 yields a non-zero exit status, the

-while loop ceases immediately.
+whileloop ceases immediately.
 As a simple example of

-a while loop, the following will display tick on your
+a while loop, the following will displaytickon your

-terminal repeatedly once a second:
+terminal repeatedly once a second: $ while true> do

 > echo tick